Nationals say lefty Jon Lester to have thyroid gland removed - WTMJ

 AP Sports Writer

-Washington Nationals left-hander Jon Lester will have surgery to have a thyroid gland removed, manager Dave Martinez said Wednesday.
+Washington Nationals left-hander Jon Lester is leaving spring training camp to have surgery for the removal of his thyroid gland, manager Dave Martinez said Wednesday.

-Lester will leave spring training in West Palm Beach, Florida, and fly to New York for the procedure.
+The 37-year-old Lester was to travel from West Palm Beach, Florida, to New York for the procedure.

-Martinez said the 37-year-old starting pitcher is expected to be back at camp in about five to seven days.
+“Hopefully he can pitch again in about a week,” Martinez said in a video conference with reporters before Washington’s exhibition game against the Miami Marlins.
+“We want him to get it taken care of now, so it’s not an issue.”

+Martinez said the Nationals “still have plans, as of right now, that he will start the season with us on his scheduled day, but we’ll have to see — after this procedure’s done — how he’s feeling.”

+He underwent chemotherapy treatments and returned to the Red Sox at spring training before the following season.

-He is entering his 16th year in the majors.
-Lester was a free agent and joined the Nationals on a $5 million, one-year contract after playing the past six seasons with the Chicago Cubs.
+Lester is entering his 16th year in the majors and first with Washington.
+He was a free agent and joined the Nationals on a $5 million, one-year contract after playing the past six seasons with the Chicago Cubs.

+The starting pitcher originally was scheduled to make his first appearance for Washington in a Grapefruit League game Thursday.

+But Martinez said that after additional test results came in, a decision was made Tuesday for Lester to have the surgery.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports